 Rutz proceeds to reel off a string a house church benefits where participants can experience “team life,” with “24/7 support”; “have mutual accountability”; “form deep, loving relationships”; “find solutions to many…deep seated problems”; realize “tremendous empowerment”; “gain a new authority”; discover freedom and a “greater identity as part of the royal priesthood”; and be offered “the ultimate challenge – daring high-stakes, history-changing adventure.”

 Rutz then offers a dozen rules for those who desire more out of life.
 He concludes The Meaning of Life with five keys to help readers understand the problem passages found in the Bible.

 [The Meaning of Life, by James Rutz.
-Published by Empowerment Press, 2006, ISDN: 9780966915846, 138 pages.]
+Published by Empowerment Press, 2006, ISBN: 9780966915846, 138 pages.]

 Read more book reviews by Peter DeHaan.

-Peter DeHaan writes about biblical spirituality, often with a postmodern slant.
-He seeks a fresh approach to faith and following God through the lens of scripture, without the baggage of made-up traditions and meaningless practices.
-Read more in his books, blog, and weekly email updates.
+Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
+He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.

 Get the Bible Reading Tip Sheet: “10 Tips to Turn Bible Reading from Drudgery to Delight.”